jackyang25/self-care-agent/README.md

 - **Full interaction logging for safety monitoring** instead of no audit trail
 - **Self-care focused, avoids diagnosis claims** instead of diagnostic language

-> **Key Takeaway:** The "last 20%" of clinical correctness comes from grounding every response in validated protocols, verified triage logic, and governed safety layers rather than relying solely on LLM knowledge.
+> **Key Takeaway:** The "last 20%" of clinical correctness comes from grounding every response in validated protocols via RAG (and knowledge graphs, if feasible), verified triage logic, and governed safety layers rather than relying solely on LLM knowledge.

 ## Quick Start